-- In the first instance the incident should be reported to the Designated Safeguarding Lead (Mrs Tarokh) or Deputy DSL (Mrs Wilson) - Parents must be informed as soon as possible, and definitely on the same day as the incident. - The incident should be logged in our school 'bound book' which kept in the Head's office.
+- In the first instance the incident should be reported to the Designated Safeguarding Lead (Mrs Wilson) or Deputy DSL (Mr Dipple or Miss Fogg) - Parents must be informed as soon as possible, and definitely on the same day as the incident. - The incident should be logged in our school 'bound book' which kept in the Head's office.
 Please note the number at the top of the right hand page for the CPOMS entry.

-Thereafter, it should be logged on CPoms.
+Thereafter, it should be logged on CPOMs.
 Please use the prompts below to record.